 - FINRA BrokerCheck.
 FINRA oversees the people and firms that sell stocks, bonds, mutual funds and other securities.
 Investors can obtain more information about, and the disciplinary record of, any FINRA-registered broker or brokerage firm by using FINRA's BrokerCheck.
 FINRA makes BrokerCheck available at no charge.
 Every year, members of the public used this service to conduct tens of millions of reviews of broker or firm records.

 Investors can access BrokerCheck at www.finra.org/brokercheck or by calling (800) 289-9999.
 Simply type in your current or prospective broker's name to see employment history, certifications and licenses—as well as regulatory actions, violations or complaints you might want to know about.
 Investors may find copies of this disciplinary action as well as other disciplinary documents in FINRA's Disciplinary Actions Online database.
 You also can get information about your broker's firm.

 - Fighting Fraud.
 Even if you have never been subjected to an investment fraudster's sales pitch, you probably know someone who has.
 Following the legendary Willie Sutton principle, fraudsters tend to go "where the money is" — and that means targeting older Americans who are nearing or already in retirement.

 Financial fraudsters tend to be unlicensed people selling unregistered investments.
 They go after people who are college-educated, optimistic and self-reliant.
 They also target those with higher incomes and financial knowledge, and have had a recent health or financial change.
-FINRA's Fighting Fraud resources include our Fighting Fraud 101 brochure, which explains strategies to recognize and avoid a con artist's pitches.
+Learn to recognize and avoid a con artist's pitches.